movementlabsxyz/MIP/MIP/mip-37/README.md

 #### Rollover

 The protocol increases the `acceptingEpoch` incrementally by one, i.e. the protocol progresses from one accepting epoch to the next.
 Whenever, such an incrementation happens, the stakes of the validators get adjusted to account for `staking` and `unstaking` events.
 This transition is called _Rollover_.
-On the default path the `rolloverEpoch` function is called by the Acceptor.
+On the default path the `rolloverEpoch` function is called by the acceptor.

 A rollover can occur in two types of paths: